-To date, I have attempted to teach all aspects of the truth of Biblical marriage, i.e., its making, what violates it, the consequences of those violations, and more, particularly to those who declare to be born again members of the body of Christ.
+To date, I have attempted to teach all aspects of the truth of Biblical marriage, i.e., how it is made, what violates it, the consequences of those violations, and more, particularly to those who declare to be born again members of the body of Christ.

 For those of you who have read my book or my articles on this blog, you should have clearly concluded that the theology I teach concerning marriage and fornication is considerably contrary to the theology that is being taught and promoted.